Dicke superradiance as a nondestructive probe for quantum quenches in optical lattices: Conclusions

 \section{Conclusions}

-We studied Dicke super-radiance from an ensemble of ultra-cold atoms in an optical lattice described by the Bose-Hubbard Hamiltonian~(\ref{eq:BHHam}) and found that the character of the emission probability can be employed to obtain some information about the quantum state of the atoms.
-In the non-interacting case $U=0$, for example, the temporal decay of the emission peak in forward direction~(\ref{reduction}) can be used to infer the number $N_1$ of condensed atoms.
-Comparing the adiabatic passage from the Mott state to the super-fluid phase with a sudden transition, we found that these two cases can also be distinguished via the temporal behavior of the emission probability.
-Note that the above method is complementary to other techniques since it yields information about the coherence properties of the atoms without destroying them.
+We studied Dicke superradiance from an ensemble of ultracold atoms in an optical lattice described by the Bose-Hubbard Hamiltonian~(\ref{eq:BHHam}) and found that the character of the emission probability (\ref{probability}) can be employed to obtain information about the evolution of the quantum state of the atoms.
+In the noninteracting case $U=0$, for example, the temporal decay of the emission peak in forward direction~(\ref{eq:probability}) and (\ref{reduction}) can be used to infer the number $N_1$ of condensed atoms.
+Comparing the adiabatic passage from the Mott state to the superfluid phase with a sudden transition, we found that these two cases can also be distinguished via the temporal behavior of the emission probability.
+Finally, we discussed several options for an experimental realization.